notesofcliff/delve/src/home/doc/user/Ingesting_Data.md

 - `-v, --verbose`: Increase verbosity of log output.
 - `-l, --log-file`: The file to which logs will be written (default: `log/tail-files.log`).
 - `-d, --delay`: The number of seconds to sleep between API POST requests (default: `1`).
-- `--batch-size`: The number of events to send to the Flashlight server per request (default: `1000`).
+- `--batch-size`: The number of events to send to the Delve server per request (default: `1000`).
-- `--max-queue-size`: The maximum number of events waiting to be uploaded to Flashlight (default: `10000`).
+- `--max-queue-size`: The maximum number of events waiting to be uploaded to Delve (default: `10000`).
 - `patterns`: Glob patterns matching files to monitor (quote this to prevent shell expansion).

 ### Example Usage